fs-linguistics/fs-linguistics.github.io/collections/_workshops/2023-12-11-curry-howard.md

 Now notice that when you do did your proof, you only had 3 rules that you used, and simialrly, lambda calculus has 3 words that you used.

-this is because natural deduction *is* lambda calculus.
+This is because natural deduction *is* lambda calculus.

 Variable are Variables

-Implication introduction is function abstraction Implication elimination is function application
+Implication introduction is function abstraction

+Implication elimination is function application